ithirzty/quickson/README.md

 ```

 ## Why?
-* It is up to 3x as fast as the native one (encoding/json).
+* It is up to 3x as fast as the native one (encoding/json), generaly 2x faster.
 * It is really easy to use:
 ```golang
 myConvertedJson := quickson.Marshal(MyInterface)